Overlooking a lower section of the North Loop decent.

 South Loop: This section of trail has great flow with minimal elevation change and is sure to put a smile on your face.
 Banked corners, scenic views, and ruins of old park structures are some of the features you will encounter.
 Be sure to ride the section behind the salt dome both ways, you will think you are going downhill the whole time.

 At Illiniwek, you can't get away from climbing but what goes up must come down!
 Two one minute long flowy downhill runs at opposite ends of the park make the grind to the top worth it (beware of limited sight-lines around corners!).
-Or if climbing is your thing, it's easy to push your heart, legs, and lungs to their limit with four sustained climbs each with gains around 100 feet.
-One complete lap is close to 350 feet of elevation gain.
+Or if climbing is your thing, it's easy to push your heart, legs, and lungs to their limit with two sustained climbs each with gains around 100 feet.
+One complete lap of the trails is close to 350 feet of elevation gain.

-Trail Features: Starting Spring 2014, technical trail features will start to be added to satisfy those seeking more challenging riding opportunities.
+Trail Features: Starting in spring of 2014, technical trail features were started to be introduced in order to satisfy those seeking more challenging riding opportunities.
 Currently there are plans to build log rides, log overs, and a short section of rollers.
 A set of three log overs has already been completed on the north loop and a large 40' long log ride and narrow elevated skinny were recently installed on the south loop.
+New for 2015 are three large wooden berms which were added to the newly rerouted South Loop decent.

 - Trails open daily 1/2 hour before sunrise and close 1/2 hour after sunset.